CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/create-networking.md

   exclude: false
 ---

-# Create networking
+# Create Networking

 We can create a virtual network in OpenStack for the project, which can be used by multiple VMs and divides the logical topology for each user.

-## Network and subnet creation
+## Network and Subnet Creation

 === "GUI"